The Special Needs Trust

 The Law Offices of Leo Mikityanskiy specializes in the creation of Special Needs Trusts.
 Creating a trust that does not comply with the legal requirements or does not contain specific Special Needs Trust language may cause the disabled individual to lose government benefits.
 Therefore, proper legal advice and planning are essential when setting up a Special Needs Trust.

 Requirements to Establish a Special Needs Trust:

-- Is created under the federal and state laws that allow disabled individuals this extraordinary benefit, and all necessary approvals must be obtained from the local government organizations responsible for public benefits (Pennsylvania Department of Human Services is responsible for Medical Assistance administration);
+- Is created under the federal and state laws that allow disabled individuals this extraordinary benefit, and all necessary approvals must be obtained from the local government organizations responsible for public benefits (Department of Social Services/Human Resources Administration in New York);

 - Can be created by the disabled individual (if under 65 years old), a parent, a grandparent, a guardian of the disabled individual, or by a petition to the court;

-- Can only be established for the sole benefit of the disabled individual, although a third party Special Needs Trust that is not funded with the disabled individual’s own money or assets can name a residual beneficiary;
+- Can only be established for the sole benefit of the disabled individual, although third party SNTs that are not funded with the disabled individual’s own money or assets can name a residual beneficiary;

 - Must give the trustee discretion to spend the trust assets as the trustee deems appropriate and have language that makes it impossible for the disabled individual to demand trust fund distributions;

 - Must make it clear that the trust is intended to supplement, not supplant, the government benefits but is not intended to be a basic support trust; and